A great day to walk your dog

 Today and Tonight: Drier conditions in store for your Friday.
 Temperatures will heat to near 93 with a few isolated shower in the afternoon.
 Only about 30% of the viewing area will see rain with a few heavy downpours, some gusty wind, and lightning.
 Isolated pockets of up to 2 inches of rain will be possible.
 Overnight lows will be near 76.

-Up Next: Temperatures will remain in the 90s for the rest of the 7-Day forecast, after all it is July.
-Saturday and Sunday temperatures will be near 93 degrees and there will be a chance for afternoon showers everyday through the forecast period.
+Up Next: Temperatures will remain in the 90s for the rest of the 7-Day forecast, after all, it is July.
+Saturday and Sunday temperatures will be near 93 degrees and there will be a chance for afternoon showers every day through the forecast period.
 Rain coverage will be near 30% for the weekend (contained to the afternoon and evening hours).
-More rain means cooler conditions from the rain cooled air.
+More rain means cooler conditions from the rain-cooled air.
 Those who see rain will feel much cooler than those with more sun.
 Overnight temperatures will be near 76 for the rest of the week.

 The Tropics: No active advisories.